APPLICATION

 Core products

-Shreds are made by grating either traditional cheeses (Mozarella, Emmenthal, Cheddar) or specially processed cheese for this purpose.
-It usually has a relatively high moisture content and fat content, between 30 – 40% each.
-These amounts cause the agglomeration of the cheese after grating; thus showing a defective aspect or preventing the further processing in automatic dosing machines.
+Shreds are made by grating traditional cheeses (Mozzarella, Emmenthal, Cheddar) or specially processed cheese.
+It usually has a relatively high moisture and fat content, 30 – 40% each.
+These amounts cause the accumulation of the cheese after grating, thus showing a defective aspect or preventing further processing in automatic dosing machines.

 RECIPE